 Implementation of the revised XBRL filing requirements

 Singapore ACRA has revised the requirements and data elements for filing financial statements in eXtensible Business Reporting Language (XBRL) format.
 The revisions are designed to simplify filing requirements.
 Most companies will find that the number of data elements they need to file with ACRA has been reduced.
-The full ACRA Practice Direction on the new requirements can be found here.
+You can find the full ACRA Practice Direction on the new requirements can be found.

 To allow businesses more time to make this transition while they are dealing with the COVID-19 restrictions, the effective dates for the revised XBRL filing requirements are as follows: